sinascorpion/meme-trend-agent/README.md

-# Meme Archetype Analysis AI Agent
+# Uomi.ai Meme Archetype Analysis Agent

-This repository contains the source code for a self-contained AI agent built to run on [uomi.ai](https://uomi.ai/).
+This repository contains the source code for a self-contained AI agent built specifically for the [uomi.ai](https://uomi.ai/) platform, following its official documentation.
+This agent **does not require any external API calls**.

-Instead of fetching live data, the agent analyzes a user-provided description of a meme.
-It then classifies the meme into a known archetype (e.g., "Reaction Image", "Viral Challenge") and provides a simulated investment potential based on the historical performance patterns of that archetype.
+The agent analyzes a user-provided description of a meme, classifies it into a known archetype (e.g., "Reaction Image", "Viral Challenge"), and provides a simulated investment potential based on the historical performance patterns of that archetype.

-The core logic is written in Rust and compiled to a single, self-contained WebAssembly (WASM) file.
+The core logic is written in Rust and compiled to a single, self-contained WebAssembly (WASM) file with the entry points required by the Uomi platform.

+---

 ## 🚀 Getting Started: A Step-by-Step Guide